Program Objectives, Student Outcomes and Statistics

-The educational objectives of the University of Alabama’s Bachelor of Science in Civil Engineering (BSCivE), Bachelor of Science in Construction Engineering (BSConE), Bachelor of Science in Architectural Engineering (BSArchE), and Bachelor of Science in Environmental Engineering (BSEnvE) programs are to have graduates who, within a few years of graduation, are in demand and lead fulfilling professional careers through their demonstrated abilities to:
+The educational objectives of The University of Alabama’s Bachelor of Science in civil engineering (BSCivE), Bachelor of Science in construction engineering (BSConE), Bachelor of Science in architectural engineering (BSArchE), and Bachelor of Science in environmental engineering (BSEnvE) programs are to have graduates who, within a few years of graduation, are in demand and lead fulfilling professional careers, in their chosen area of professional practice, through their demonstrated abilities to:

 Students, upon completion of the BSCivE, BSConE, BSArchE, and/or BSEnvE programs, will be able to:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - An ability to apply engineering design to produce solutions that met specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.